 Thirty five years ago spinal cord injury was considered incurable and few people, if any, were contemplating research into repair.
-Today we are nearing clinical trials of therapies that will restore movement and feeling and transform the lives of paralysed people.
+Today they are nearing clinical trials of therapies that will restore movement and feeling and transform the lives of paralysed people.

-Spinal Research saw the importance of funding the best projects and researchers in the UK and abroad, not only to return the best results but to sow international interest in spinal cord repair.
+Spinal Research saw the importance of funding the best projects and researchers in the UK and abroad, not only to return the best results but to develop international interest in spinal cord repair.
 They have helped to spread the message worldwide by publishing their Research Strategy in peer-reviewed journals, encouraging discussion and debate.

-As a founding member of the International Campaign for Cures of Spinal Cord Injury Paralysis (ICCP), they have supported the development of international guidelines for clinical trials in this field and been involved in major breakthroughs, including the discovery of inhibitory factors within the scar tissue of spinal cord injury that stop nerve fibre regenerating and specialised olfactory ensheathing cells (OECs) in the nose and brain that can be used to guide and encourage nerve regrowth
+As a founding member of the International Campaign for Cures of Spinal Cord Injury Paralysis (ICCP), they have supported the development of international guidelines for clinical trials in this field and been involved in major breakthroughs, including the discovery of inhibitory factors within the scar tissue of spinal cord injury that stop nerve fibre regenerating, and specialised olfactory ensheathing cells (OECs) in the nose and brain that can be used to encourage nerve regrowth

 Spinal Research’s vision is a world free of the permanence of paralysis caused by spinal cord injury.

 · Funding pioneering research across the world

 · Promoting collaboration between organisations concerned with spinal cord injury paralysis through membership of the International Campaign for Cures of Spinal Injury Paralysis (ICCP)

 · Sharing their research information via their Research Network and other sector events

 · Campaigning for greater awareness of spinal cord injury